Jake Waters

-Jake Waters (born March 20, 1992) is an American football quarterback who is currently an assistant coach at Iowa State.
+Jake Waters (born March 20, 1992) was an American football quarterback who is an assistant coach at Iowa State.
 He played college football at Kansas State and was the Wildcats starting quarterback from 2013 to 2014.

 Early years

 College career

 Waters started his college career at Iowa Western Community College where he was a two-year starter, 2012 National Champion, First-team All-American, and set the record for completion percentage (73.3), breaking the former record of Cam Newton.

 In 2013, he transferred to Kansas State where he beat out Daniel Sams for the starting job.
 He passed for 2,469 yards with 18 touchdowns and nine interceptions.
 He also had six rushing touchdowns.
 Waters returned as a starter in 2014.
 He finished the year with 3,501 passing yards, 22 passing touchdowns, seven interceptions and nine rushing touchdowns.